 Mandate Now has many supportive individuals who coalesce around the campaign.
 These include: social workers, local authority employees who are involved in children’s services and child protection, academics, teachers, Designated Child Protection Officers in Regulated Activities, safeguarding in sport specialists, early years staff, NHS personnel, barristers, parents, politicians from both Houses and importantly, adults who experienced sexual abuse in childhood for whom Mandate Now employs the neutral noun ‘abusees.’

-The founder of Mandate Now is Tom Perry who was the first complainant in the Caldicott School child sexual abuse scandal.
-He was also the founding contributor of the 2008 BAFTA award winning documentary Chosen which first revealed the non-existence of law to protect children and staff in RA’s.
+Tom was the first complainant in the Caldicott School child sexual abuse scandal.
+He was also the founding contributor of the 2008 BAFTA award winning documentary Chosen that first revealed the non-existence of law to protect children and staff in Regulated Activities

 This unacceptable legal position was again brought to public attention during the BAFTA awards ceremony featured below, by co-contributor Alastair – take time bar to 5.40.